dzekelid/assignments/_listings/akamai/config-media-security-v1-security-live-policyid-policyassignments-environment-get.md

       description: Get a Policy Assignment
       operationId: configmediasecurityv1securitylivepolicyidpolicyassignmentsenvironment
       parameters:
-      - in: Enumeration
+      - in: query
         name: environment
         description: The environment
         type: string
-      - in: Number
+      - in: query
         name: policyID
         description: The ID of the policy to fetch
         type: string